integrations/slack/docs/README.md

 Some features within this theme could include:
 - A slash command to list all of the new issues your team has been mentioned in
 - Reminders and management of team review requests
-- Notifcations for and integration with team discussions
+- Notifications for and integration with team discussions

 ### :pushpin: Making software developers more efficient